בס״ד - BS"D

 So, let’s stop here.

-During the week of darkness, we have buried 8 million people.
-Some say 12 million or even more, but for this article, I will use the 12 million who were buried; since 20% came out from Egypt, which comes out to 3 million people, we have left behind 80% of the nation within that one week, which in total makes 15 million people were living in Egypt before the plague.
+During the three days of darkness, we have buried 8 million people.
+Some say 12 million or even more, but for this article, I will use the 12 million who were buried; since 20% came out from Egypt, which comes out to 3 million people, we have left behind 80% of the nation within those three days, which in total makes 15 million people were living in Egypt before the plague.

 But the amazing thing is, no one screams from the podium about this event; why??
 During the Holocaust, we lost 6 million, and we make so much noise about that till today, but 12 million - no noise is made, and not much is said.
 With your permission, please allow me to shed some light on what might have happened there, or to be the one to make the noise I believe needs to be made.
 As always, everything that is about to follow is my opinion, which I would like to share with others.